Anonymous Meeting in Networks: Unknown upper bound on the size of the graph

-\item The token $B$ of $A$ met an agent $C$ in state {\tt explorer} of lower seniority than that of $B$ or of equal seniority but such that $recent-token \prec Pref_t(\cM_B)$.
-A similar analysis as in the previous case shows that such meetings can cause at most $m \cdot 12T(EST(m))$ rounds of motion of $A$, apart from the current exploration. \item Agent $A$ met an agent $C$ in state {\tt explorer}.
-After the meeting one of these agents ``loses'', i.e., it will transit to state {\tt searcher} after backtracking to its token.
-This loser cannot be $A$ because, by definition $A$ is an agent that remains in state {\tt explorer} till the end.
-Hence agent $C$ remains in state {\tt explorer} for at most $4T(EST(m))$ rounds after the meeting.
-Similarly as before such meetings can cause at most $m \cdot 12T(EST(m))$ rounds of motion of $A$, apart from the current exploration.
+\item {In round $s$} the token $B$ of $A$ met an agent $C$ in state {\tt explorer} of lower seniority than that of $B$, or of equal seniority but such that $recent\mbox{-}token \prec Pref_t(\cM_B)$, {(where $t$ is the last round before $s$ when the variable $recent$-$token$ of $C$ was updated)}.
+A similar analysis as in the previous case shows that such meetings {can cause at most $m \cdot 4T(EST(m))$ explorations $EST^*$ of $A$ to be non-clean.} \item {In round $s$ agent $A$ met an agent $C$ in state {\tt explorer} of lower seniority than that of $A$, or of equal seniority but such that $Pref_{min(t_A,t_C)}(R_C) \prec Pref_{min(t_A,t_C)}(R_A)$, where $R_A$ (resp. $R_C$) is the value of the variable $recent$-$token$ of $A$ (resp. $C$) at the time of the meeting and $t_A$ (resp. $t_C$) is the last round before $s$ when agent $A$ (resp. $C$) updated its variable.
+After the meeting agent $C$ ``loses'', i.e., it will transit to state {\tt searcher} after backtracking to its token.
+Hence agent $C$ remains in state {\tt explorer} for less than $4T(EST(m))$ rounds after the meeting.
+Similarly as before, such meetings can cause at most $m \cdot 4T(EST(m))$ explorations $EST^*$ of $A$ to be non-clean.}